Marina1906/Food-order-app/README.md

 Hooks and file reusabillity
 Handling form submission & validation
-Working with cart items and integrating them into separate files Adding a custom input component & managing modal visibility Sending a POST request with order data
+Working with cart items and integrating them into separate files Creating a reusable input component and importing it into Checkout component Adding a custom input component & managing modal visibility Sending a POST request with order data
 Handling Form Submission & Validation